SEND IASS Case Studies and Further Information

 This case study illustrates IAS offered around a Refusal to Assess appeal

-This case study describes IAS delivered around a cease to maintain an EHCP
+This case study illustrates IAS delivered around a young person experiencing severe anxiety in relation to attending school.

 This case study outlines the impact of supporting a young person and his father where a school placement was breaking down.